HIV Care Services

 Virginia RWHAP B eligibility and non-RWHAP B agencies

 Agencies not contracted with Virginia RWHAP B to provide services cannot conduct unified eligibility assessments at this time.
 If an agency provides services from other RWHAPs A, C, and/or D and does not contract with Virginia RWHAP B, then the agency must refer clients to these Virginia RWHAP B-contracted agencies to conduct eligibility assessments for any Part B services, including ADAP.
 Clients can also contact any of the contracted agencies of their choice to complete their eligibility assessment for Part B services.
-Any one can access a list of these contracted agencies by clicking here for the VDH Resource Connection website.
+Anyone can access a list of these contracted agencies by clicking here for the VDH Resource Connection website.

 Resources for Virginia Ryan White Service Providers